Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: Validation and Numerical Results

 Recent advances in multi-core processors and graphical processing units have significantly accelerated ray-based simulation frameworks.
 Tools such as Sionna enable efficient path tracing and electromagnetic field evaluation on discretized geometries.

+All simulations were performed on a CPU platform.
+Since the considered scenarios involve a relatively small number of computational tasks, they do not significantly benefit from GPU acceleration.
+Also, all observation locations are processed simultaneously (in parallel) within a single RT simulation.
+The computational performance was evaluated on a dual-socket AMD EPYC 7343 CPU platform with 32 physical cores.
+Reported runtimes correspond to the average of 5 independent runs.

 Although a detailed comparison with full-wave electromagnetic solvers is beyond the scope of this work, it should be emphasized that MLFMM simulations are considerably more computationally demanding.
-For instance, the MLFMM simulations for the sphere and the low-poly car required approximately one day and four hours, respectively.
+For instance, each of the MLFMM simulations in this study took several hours.
 Instead, we evaluate the relative computational cost of different ray-tracing configurations depending on the propagation mechanisms included in the simulation.
 In particular, we analyze the impact of vertex diffraction and second-order diffraction mechanisms on the overall simulation time.
-The simulation time results are presented in \cref{tab:comp_time}.

-1) \textbf{Cylinders:} summary of the computation time for cylinders with different numbers of sides, considering a baseline ray tracing tool with single-edge diffraction and an extended configuration with double-edge diffraction.
-The results correspond to simulations with 720 observation points.
-As expected, the inclusion of second-order diffraction, as well as a finer discretization, increases the computation time.

-2) \textbf{Spheres + car:} the number of simulations is 720 for the sphere and 360 for the low-poly car.
-Several configurations of the ray-tracing framework are compared: (i) the baseline RT tool including only single-edge diffraction, (ii) the model with vertex diffraction, (iii) vertex diffraction and double edge diffraction, (iv) the full implementation including cascaded edge-vertex combinations.

-The results indicate that the mesh density and higher-order diffraction mechanisms have a direct impact on the computation cost of RT simulations.
-This also highlights the need for simplified or heuristic formulations for higher-order diffraction, which can provide acceptable accuracy while keeping the computational complexity manageable.
+The considered scenarios include two spherical cases with 720 angular points and two vehicle meshes with 360 angular points.
+The two sphere cases correspond to the backscattering and shadow analyses: (i) a finer discretization with $E^2/(R \lambda) = 0.61$ with 346 facets, and (ii) a coarser discretization with $E^2/(R \lambda) = 1.34$ with 156 facets.
+For the vehicle, the detailed (1496 facets) and low-polygon (220 facets) meshes are considered.
+The simulation time results are presented in \Cref{tab:comp_time}.

+The results demonstrate that the computational cost strongly depends on the selected mesh resolution.
+While detailed meshes are beneficial for accurate backscattering prediction, their use together with higher-order diffraction mechanisms significantly increases the computational burden with less benefit for simulation accuracy.
+For shadow region analysis, a coarser discretization may be preferable, as it reduces the number of diffraction interactions and can even improve accuracy.

+It should also be noted that the reported runtimes correspond to the current Sionna-RT v0 implementation.
+The recent migration of Sionna-RT to Dr.Jit-based architecture in the v2 release is expected to provide additional computational speedups.